 Myth #1.
 Paint a tree wound to help it heal.

 This is actually a very common myth and people think that painting a tree that’s been cut or pruned could prevent insects or disease, but it actually doesn’t help.
-Trees don’t repair damage or infection but instead grow a barrier that seals it from an unhealthy tissue.
-Healthy trees don’t need any help in this process.
+Trees don’t repair damage or infection but instead grow a barrier that seals it from an harmful tissue.
+Fit trees don’t need any help in this process.
 If we interfere with paint, we might cause more long-term damage than just letting the tree heal itself.

 Myth #2.
 You should prune branches close to the trunk.

 Actually, pruning too close to the trunk can cause decay and disease and ultimately could kill the tree if done incorrectly.
 Down by the base of a branch is the branch color.
-Trees need this part of the limb to remain healthy and undamaged.
+Trees need this part of the limb to remain fit and undamaged.
 When pruning a young tree, leave a few inches at the base of the branch.
 Bigger trees should have professional tree removal and tree pruning assistance.

 Myth #3.
 All trees have deep roots.